6/15/2023

 • Select a fast-acting fungicide.
 Corteva Agriscience offers two soybean fungicides that offer fast-acting white mold control.

 • Aproach® fungicide provides uptake in plants nearly twice as fast as competitors, thanks to picoxystrobin.
 This active ingredient uses four movement properties to quickly surround, penetrate and protect soybean leaves and stems.
-And when weather and other crop demands make it difficult to time fungicide applications precisely, Aproach compensates with better coverage, preventive and curative activity, and residual control.
+And when weather and other crop demands make it difficult to time fungicide applications precisely, Aproach fungicide compensates with better coverage, preventive and curative activity, and residual control.

 • Note: Viatude can be paired with Aproach in a two-pass system for even stronger plant health throughout the season.
 A program approach with two fungicide passes, along with other Integrated Pest Management practices, can help prevent disease resistance from developing.